 Avoid using electronics at least one hour before you go to bed.
-Additionally, limiting light in general can help you sleep more soundly.
+Limiting light, in general, can help you to sleep more soundly.
 If you can’t avoid using your phone at night, try holding it a bit farther from your face.
-This will reduce the direct exposure of light to your eyes.
+It will reduce the direct exposure of light to your eyes.

 Stress may be unavoidable at times.
-We live busy lives and there always seems to be something to worry over.
-Whether it’s work, relationships, kids, or something else, stress plays a big role in our lives.
-Unfortunately, it can also play a big role in our sleep habits.
+We live busy lives, and there always seems to be something to worry over.
+Whether it’s work, relationships, kids, or something else, stress plays a significant role in our lives.
+Unfortunately, it can also play a prominent role in our sleep habits.

-It may not be possible to completely remove stress from your life.
+It may not be possible to remove stress from your life completely.
 However, there are tactics you can use to reduce it.
 Cognitive behavioral therapy, meditation, or yoga are all great for reducing stress.
 Find what works for you to lower stress levels.
 The calmer you are, the less likely you are to wake up during the night.

-Alcohol is often associated with drowsiness.
+Alcohol causes drowsiness.
 While a few drinks can leave you feeling sleepy, they can also disrupt your sleep.
 Specifically, it disrupts your REM sleep.
 You may have heard that a glass of wine before bed helps you sleep.
 Or, you may have a nightcap to drift off.

 It’s true that alcohol may allow you to sleep for a few hours.
 But, because it affects REM sleep, it will likely cause you to wake up in the middle of the night.
-Quality REM sleep is needed for basic motor skills, and concentration.
-When our sleep patterns are disrupted, it not only affects us during the night, but can disrupt your day, too.
+Quality REM sleep is required for basic motor skills and concentration.
+When our sleep patterns are disrupted, it not only affects us during the night but can interrupt your day, too.

 Limit alcoholic beverages to earlier in the evening.
-Enjoying a cocktail at a happy hour or a glass of wine with dinner is fine.
+Enjoying a cocktail at a happy hour or a glass of wine with dinner isn’t a problem.
 But, avoid alcohol altogether for at least an hour before bed.

 Aside from the factors here, it’s important to make sure you don’t have a sleep disorder.
 Insomnia affects thousands of people worldwide.
 Sleep disorders often need behavioral changes or medication to be managed.